syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/RowDragAndDrop.md

 ## Cancel dropping when dragging over particular rows

 Dropping can be canceled over particular rows while dragging a row.
-Refer to the following code sample to cancel dropping of particular row:
+Refer to the following code sample to cancel the dropping of a particular row:

 {% highlight c# %}